 The Board will establish committees of its members to address specific matters.
-In particular, four Board committees shall be established: the Human Resources Committee, the Audit Committee, the Investment Committee and the Governance and Nominating Committee.
+In particular, four Board committees shall be established: The Human Resources Committee, the Audit Committee, the Investment Committee and the Governance and Nominating Committee.
 All members of the committees shall be non-management trustees (except that the CEO will be a member of the Investment Committee).
 Each committee shall operate according to a written mandate approved by the Board.
-All members of the Audit and Governance & Nominating Committees shall be independent Trustees.
+All members of the Audit, Human Resources and Governance & Nominating Committees shall be independent Trustees.
+The majority of members of the Governance & Nominating Committee shall be non-appointed Trustees.
 Each Committee has a written mandate that is reviewed and approved annually.